tieje/skill-tree/README.md

 - Version Control
     - Git
 - Frontend
-    - React
+    - React + TypeScript
-    - Pick an animation framework.
-Gamification will be important.
+    - D3 for data visualization.
+Good animation is nice to have, but it's not functional.
 - Backend
-    - I like django, but it might be limited by the maintainers...
-I could just fork django if I need to.
-I think it's a solid base
+    - django
 - Deployment
     - Docker
 - Database